FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_kv_precompiled.md

 ### 4. SDK KVTable Service interface

 FISCO BCOS 3.x SDK provides KVTable Service data connection ports.
-These interfaces are implemented by calling a precompiled KVTable contract built into the blockchain to read and write user tables.。The Java SDK KVTable Service is implemented in the org.fisco.bcos.sdk.v3.contract.precompiled.crud.KVTableService class.
+These interfaces are implemented by calling a precompiled KVTable contract built into the blockchain to read and write user tables。The Java SDK KVTable Service is implemented in the org.fisco.bcos.sdk.v3.contract.precompiled.crud.KVTableService class.
 Its interfaces are as follows:

 | Interface| Function| Parameters| Return value|
 |-------------------------------------|--------------|----------------------|--------------------------|